Caraga State University: Academics

 Caraga State University serves the Caraga Region through the delivery of accredited programs and diploma, associate, undergraduate and graduate courses.
 The university offers undergraduate and graduate degree programs in addition to some technical and vocational courses.

+Caraga State University in Butuan City officially opened its School of Medicine and launched its Doctor of Medicine program for the academic year 2026-2027.
+The new medical school aims to address limited access to quality medical education and the shortage of healthcare professionals in the region.
+The program received approval from the Commission on Higher Education (CHED) to provide rigorous academic instruction and practical clinical training.

 Campuses

 The Caraga State University is located along the Phil-Japan Friendship Highway which traverses Butuan, Surigao City, Bayugan, Cabadbaran and the provinces of Agusan del Norte, Agusan del Sur, Surigao del Norte and Surigao del Sur, northeast of Mindanao, south of the Philippines.

-The Butuan Campus has an area of 232 hectares, 32 hectares of which is allocated for academic buildings and support facilities, including a gymnasium, while the remaining 200 hectares of land is for production, research and extension projects of the university.
+The Butuan Campus has an area of 232 hectares, 32 hectares of which is allocated for academic buildings and support facilities, including a gymnasium, while the remaining 200 hectares of land is for production, research, and extension projects of the university.

 The Cabadbaran Campus is in Cabadbaran of Agusan del Norte, north of Butuan.
 The Caraga State University - Cabadbaran Campus is in an eight-hectare campus at T. Curato Street.
-The campus specializes in developing individuals in the fields of Electrical Engineering, Industrial Technology and Education, Information Technology, Hotel and Restaurant Management and Teacher Education.
+The campus specializes in developing individuals in the fields of Electrical Engineering, Industrial Technology and Education, Information Technology, Hotel and Restaurant Management, and Teacher Education.